DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

 ## When to use

 - When data is frequently access by the multiple users.

+    It means that caching should be used in the read-heavy case, not write-heavy case.

     For example: Google will cache the result of some hot search.